ipfs/specs/http-gateways/REDIRECTS_FILE.md

 An optional integer specifying the HTTP status code to return from the request.
 Supported values are:

+- `200` - OK
+  - Redirect will be treated as a rewrite, returning OK without changing the URL in the browser.
 - `301` - Permanent Redirect (default)
+- `302` - Found (commonly used for Temporary Redirect)
+- `303` - See Other (replacing PUT and POST with GET)
-- `302` - Temporary Redirect
+- `307` - Temporary Redirect (explicitly preserving body and HTTP method of original request)
+- `308` - Permanent Redirect (explicitly preserving body and HTTP method of original request)
 - `404` - Not Found
   - Useful for redirecting invalid URLs to a pretty 404 page.
 - `410` - Gone
 - `451` - Unavailable For Legal Reasons
-- `200` - OK
-  - Redirect will be treated as a rewrite, returning OK without changing the URL in the browser.

 ## Placeholders